 Employees should work directly with their supervisor, in advance, for any work schedule assignments or modifications.
 If the work schedule change is either on-going or will be for more than two pay periods, upon a communicated agreement with the employee, the supervisor should update HR/Pay with the newly revised work schedule.
 Work schedule changes for an occasional appointment may be verbally agreed upon between the employee and supervisor.
 Employees reporting their work time on an hourly basis will be required to accurately report all work hours with the newly revised work schedule.

 A formalized work arrangement is one that has been documented as an official work schedule change update in HR/Pay.
 This work schedule will impact leave accruals and holiday eligibility.

 Fully remote employees perform ongoing work activities at an off-campus designated location.
-Fully remote employees may be requested to return to the primary campus location for training or other needs as discussed with the supervisor.
+Fully remote employees may be requested to return to the primary campus location for training or other needs as discussed with the supervisor, with longer days.

 Supervisors and employees should discuss in advance the communication expectations while working remotely.
 Employees should expect to utilize KU IT technology platforms and participate in required meetings or calls to ensure that priorities and progress are communicated regularly.

 Remote workers are required to have their own internet at a speed which is acceptable to support the technology requirements to conduct University business.
 The University will furnish an electronic device to all remote workers (i.e., laptop).
 Requests for other items should be discussed with your supervisor to determine if other equipment will be provided.

 Intermittent or brief periods of remote work should be discussed in advance between the employee and supervisor.
 A HRM Work Location Request form does not need to be submitted for any activity that is continuing for less than two consecutive bi-weekly pay periods.
 Employees are to continue to report time and leave as appropriate regardless of the temporary assigned work location.